TRADES

 KEY STAGE 3

-Students will undertake AQA Unit Awards at entry level; all students can gain AQA Unit Awards and progress to a higher level.
-AQA Unit Awards can be tailored to our students’ needs and abilities, particularly for those students who are with us for a small amount of time.
+Students will undertake AQA Unit Awards at entry level; all students can gain AQA Unit Awards and progress onto a higher level.
+AQA Unit Awards can be tailored to our students’ needs and abilities, particularly for those students who are with us for a small amount of time

-Assessment in KS3 consists of practical observations to determine the competency of the allocated task and written work.
+In KS3, assessment consists of practical observations to determine competency of the allocated task and written work.

 KEY STAGE 4

-At KS4, students have the option to develop more advanced skills.
-Building on previous experience, they will work in a simulated trade environment.
-At this stage, students are exposed to more advanced projects.
-They will undertake AQA Unit Awards at Level 1.
-This will include Health and Safety in a construction environment, woodworking skills, plastering, bricklaying, plumbing, hanging wallpaper and planning the furnishing and decoration of a flat.
+At KS4, students have the option to develop more advanced skills, building on from previous experience they will work in a simulated trade environment.
+At this stage students are exposed to more advanced projects, they will undertake AQA Unit Awards at Level 1, this will include Health and Safety in a construction environment, woodworking skills, plastering, bricklaying, plumbing, hanging wallpaper and planning the furnishing and decoration of a flat.
 This allows students to deepen their understanding of different trades, while still providing flexibility for those at different stages of learning.

 The Trades curriculum at Cranbury College equips students with the knowledge and skills needed for further study, apprenticeships, entry into employment or for the development of DIY skills that will serve them well in the future.
-Students may choose to continue their education in a specific trade, such as enroling on a college course or an apprenticeship for plumbing, electrical work, carpentry, or construction.
+Students may choose to continue their education in a specific trade, such as enrolling in a college course or apprenticeship for plumbing, electrical work, carpentry, or construction.